haikieu/NSUserDefaults-SevenSecurityLayers/README.md

 NSUserDefaults+SecuredUserDefaults.h
 =====================

-* NSUserDefaults category for iOS and Mac OS X with additional methods to securely save data .
+* A Utility category which provides an encrytion layer for NSUserDefaults to securely save data .
 * Using strong AES 356-bit encryption

 -------------------------------------
 ####Benefit:
 ###### * Secure user data just by one line of code.
+###### * Enable to handle exceptional case via built-in NOTIFICATION
 ###### * Enable using standardUserDefaults as well as securedUserDefaults parallelly
 -------------------------------------